monmima/main-aide-memoire/sass/README.md

 ## Using extensions

-Extensions makes it possible for you to reuse code from a CSS rule without repeating the code in many places.
+Extensions make it possible for you to reuse code from a CSS rule without repeating the code in many places.
 You can also overwrite a statement, as you can see in the code below.

     header {
         background-color: lightblue;